PeoplePlusAI/occ-hack-gui/README.md

 People+ai connects do-ers, dreamers, tinkerers and innovators with ideas & resources to build an ecosystem that can empower a billion people to reach their potential - [Know More](https://peopleplus.ai/)

+## Acknowledgements
+We sincerely thank the following people who's open sourced code has helped us.
+- [Abdul Rehman](https://github.com/abdulrcs) for the website structure and code.
+-
 Made with ♥️ for 🇮🇳 by Team People+AI